nikitahlukhov/Node.js/Back/README.md

 12. [Download and install MongoDB Community Server](https://www.mongodb.com/download-center/community) and run it;
 13. [Download and install Postman](https://www.postman.com/) and run it;
 13. Run server with command `npm start`;
-14. Voilà, make requests with Postman ton see how my App works.
+14. Voilà, make requests with Postman to see how my App works.